WordCamp Philippines 2012

-The group indeed captured the essence of converging the Filipino WordPress community by tapping extremely impressive speakers (local and foreign) that has been successful with the innovation brought by the WordPress platform and the underlying principle they stand for.
+The group captured the essence of converging the Filipino WordPress community by tapping impressive speakers (local and foreign) that has been successful with the innovation brought by the WordPress platform and the underlying principle they stand for.

-WordCamp Philippines 2012 amazed the campers with a their on-hooked topics, scheduling, great venue, personalized WordCamp swags, foodies, sponsors, and dynamic volunteers.
+WordCamp Philippines 2012 amazed the campers with their on-hooked topics, scheduling, great venue, personalized WordCamp swags, foodies, sponsors, and dynamic volunteers.